kirubarajan/blog/src/pages/decoding/index.md

 But how do we do this using the model's outputted probabilities?
 As we will see, this is the million dollar question - literally.

 ## Showing NP-Hardness
 Before moving on to approaching a solution, it’s worth gaining a little appreciation for how **difficult** this problem truly is.
 To solve it in its entirety, you would make a million dollars!
 Literally!
 The challenges we have with using our machine model to generate text is yet another manifestation of the NP-Complete class of problems (in it’s decision form).
 If you are unfamiliar, these problems are known to be the toughest problems in computer science.
-What’s more interesting, is that problems existing in this class can all be **reduced** to one another, implying that they are in essence the same problem.
+What’s more interesting, is that problems existing in this class can all be **reduced** to one another, implying that they are all in essence the same problem.

-Let’s show that our issue of text generation is *just as hard* as the other famous NP-hard problems, like the Traveling Salesman Problem and Knapsack Problem.
+Let’s show that our issue of finding the most likely sequence is *just as hard* as the other famous NP-hard problems, like the Traveling Salesman Problem and Knapsack Problem.

 Generating text is akin to the problem of finding the **highest probability sequence** that starts with $\text{<s>}$.
 The easiest reduction to see is if we construct a directed graph, starting with $\text{<s>}$, and layers consisting of each word in our vocabulary.
-Each edge $(u, v)$ will be equal to $P(v | u)$ where $u$ and $v$ are words.
+Each edge $(u, v)$ will be equal to $P(v ~|~ u)$ where $u$ and $v$ are words.
 Note that this graph goes on forever, and that we have a $\text{</s>}$ token for ending a sequence.
 Thus, finding out the most likely sequence of words is equivalent to finding **the longest path** in this graph.

 ![](https://i.imgur.com/46XrpAS.jpg)
 <small> An illustration of how we "search" for the most probable sequence. </small>